Breakfast in London, dinner in Barcelona

 -

 Don't decide until you see the price!
-Most train operators have airline-style variable pricing, you might find 2nd class costs €40 and 1st class only €45 because of the way the price quotas have worked in each class.
-In which case you'd be crazy not to pay an extra €5 to upgrade!
+Most train operators have airline-style dynamic pricing, you might find 2nd class costs €40 and 1st class only €45 because of the way the price buckets work in each class.
+In which case you'd be crazy not to pay €5 to upgrade!

 On sleeper trains, class is irrelevant